 If you go to a movie premiere in Hollywood or a community college play in Santa Cruz, the scent of marijuana will surely be in the air, despite the fact that recreational cannabis won’t be legal in California until January 1, 2018.
 Most communities in California are embracing recreational pot.
 More than 80% of Californians voted to legalize recreational cannabis in the last election.
 But not all cities are jumping on the marijuana bandwagon.
-Several cities will have restrictions on California recreational cannabis, and some are banning it all together.
+Several cities will have restrictions on California recreational cannabis, and some are banning it altogether.

 Medical marijuana has been legal in California for more than 20 years, and recreational cannabis was legalized when Proposition 64 was passed last November.
 However, the law still gives California counties and cities power over local jurisdictions.
 This means that they regulate local laws and can choose to restrict or ban commercial sales and deny operation licenses to cannabis dispensaries or businesses.